Lenovo's Yoga S940 is a $1,500 ultraportable that screams CES

 Take one "world's first" feature, add Alexa and HDR and stir in a splash of AI and you've got a laptop that's begging to be noticed at CES 2019.

 With its lid closed, the new $1,500 (roughly AU$2,100 or £1,180) 13.9-inch Yoga S940 laptop doesn't look too different from other premium ultraportable laptops at the moment.
-Even its main components for an ultraportable are fairly standard.
+Even its main components are fairly standard for an ultraportable.

 - Intel eighth-gen Core i7 processor